darwindc12/live_vide_timestamp/README.md

 # Usage
 - Install the required packages:
--- pip install opencv-python
+* pip install opencv-python
--- pip install streamlit
+* pip install streamlit
 - Run the script:
---python motion_detector.py
+* python motion_detector.py
--Click the "Start Camera" button in the Streamlit app to start capturing video stream.
+- Click the "Start Camera" button in the Streamlit app to start capturing video stream.

 # Key Features
 - Video stream from device camera is displayed in a Streamlit app.